iMED-Lab/RE-Net/README.md

 ## II.
 Usage:
 Using the `train3d.py` and `predict3d.py` to train and test the model on your own dataset, respectively.

-The `RE-Net.py` in the `models` folder can be easily edited and used in your own code.
+The proposed network model **RE-Net** is defined in the `model.py` in `models` folder.
+It can be easily edited and embed in your own code.
 ## III.
 Requirements:
 * PyTorch = 1.2.0
 * tqdm
 * SimpleITK
 * visdom
 ## IV.
 Citation：
+If our paper or code is helpful to you, please cite our paper.
+If you have any questions, please feel free to ask me.
 ```
 @inproceedings{zhang2020cerebrovascular,
   title={Cerebrovascular Segmentation in MRA via Reverse Edge Attention Network},